 In the past several years since the AFA was founded, the local small business community along with artists and other organizations has bolstered the AFA’s important work through many fundraising initiatives ranging from yoga studio Karma Classes, gift raffles, ‘Haircut not Clearcut’ salon fundraisers, in kind donations, proceeds from products or services to music festivals, concerts and special event benefits.
 See below for a full list of businesses, artists and other groups who have supported the AFA so far.

-For more information on supporting the AFA as a business or organization, see here (link to Business & Org Support page).
+For more information on supporting the AFA as a business or organization, visit our Business and Organization Support page.

-In 2014, the AFA received significant support from a variety of granting programs and creative fundraisers.
-We are very grateful for the major support provided by Mountain Equipment Co-op’s Community Contributions Grants and MEC Victoria’s vote of preferred organizations, LUSH Handmade Cosmetics’ Charity Pot program and employee vote of preferred organizations, Patagonia Victoria’s 1% for the Planet contributions, and Evergreen Foundation’s funding for a Douglas-fir ecosystem restoration project.
-In March the annual Tree Huggers’ Ball dance party fundraiser, organized by the UVic Ancient Forest Committee, once again raised significant funds and awareness for the AFA.
+In 2016, the AFA received significant support from a variety of granting programs and creative fundraisers.
+We are very grateful for the major support provided by Mountain Equipment Co-op’s Community Contributions Grants and their vote for their year-end staff donation, by Sitka for the construction of the Avatar Grove Boardwalk, and by Patagonia through their 1% for the Planet program.

-This summer, the Heritage Boardshop donated 50% of entry proceeds from the Salt Spring Skate Competition, the new owners of Vorizo Cafe on Hornby Island pledged support and displayed AFA posters and educational newsletters in the café, and the popular Tall Tree Music Festival once again came to Brown Mountain near Port Renfrew and lent its support to the AFA’s work to protect old-growth forests near Port Renfrew and beyond.
+This summer, Tall Tree Music Festival once again came to Brown Mountain near Port Renfrew and lent its support to the AFA’s work to protect old-growth forests near Port Renfrew and beyond.